 Fast-forward fifty years and young Ellie Turner (played by Thomasin McKenzie)—inspired by the 60s aesthetic—dreams of becoming a fashionista.
 She hops a train to the London College of Fashion, but the student life isn't all it's hyped up to be.

-Instead, she spends her time living in the past... literally.
-Every night, Ellie dreams that she's in the body of the beautiful and confident Sandie back during the 1960s, but the pimp Jack's dominance starts to get messy.
+Instead, Ellie spends her time living in the past... literally.
+Every night, Ellie dreams that she's in the body of the beautiful and confident Sandie back in the 1960s, but Jack's dominance starts to get messy.
 Soon, all of Ellie's worlds begin to mesh in a horrifying revelation.

 2. The Devil Wears Prada (2006)

 Directed by David Frankel

 Starring Anne Hathaway, Meryl Streep, Adrian Grenier

 Comedy, Drama (1h 49m)

 Chick-flicks get a bad rap in the movie world, but any film buff will tell you that the writing, structure, and character development in The Devil Wears Prada is actually incredible.
 Hence why it's so popular!

 Meryl Streep plays the iconic Miranda Priestly, who's not only the editor-in-chief for esteemed fashion magazine Runway, but also completely impossible to please.